 Working Together makes us better...

 The Private Degree Granting Institutions Association is committed to the exploration of innovations and best-practices in teaching and learning that have evolved out of the COVID-19 pandemic and are expected to have lasting impacts on the education sector moving forward.
-The conference is open to academics, students, education administrators, professionals, and industry stakeholders whose works are based on and can broaden our understanding of the conference theme: “Exploring Teaching, Learning and Administrative Excellence Beyond the Pandemic.”
+The conference is open to academics, students, education administrators, professionals, and industry stakeholders whose works are based on and can broaden our understanding of the conference theme: “Shaping the Future: Key Themes in Higher Education.”

 Operations (OC) and Academic Committee (AC) Members

 - Erica Franken, Yorkville U

 - Ali de Haan, Ascenda

 - Dr. Thomas Gomes, Acsenda School of Management

 - Majid Makinejad - NYIT

 - Nahid Ghani, NYIT